 Jillian's ambassadorship will begin in Iceland, the country that ranks first for gender equality worldwide.
 There she will conduct ethnographic research in elementary schools that follows the Hjalli pedagogical model.
 This method seeks to liberate children from typical gender roles, giving students more equal opportunities in the short and long term.
 Upon returning to Geneseo in spring 2020, Jillian will work with Professor Leigh O’Brien from Geneseo’s School of Education to translate her research findings into curricular elements O’Brien will teach to aspiring educators in her Early Childhood Education class and through them to elementary schoolchildren in the Genesee Valley.

 Lauren Sternberg (2020), Imagine Inclusion

-Lauren’s ambassadorship will develop a website and presentation to educate Geneseo students and community members about intellectual and developmental disabilities (IDDs).
+Lauren’s ambassadorship aims to educate Geneseo students and community members about intellectual and developmental disabilities (IDDs) through personal experience.
 She will attend conferences hosted by National Down Syndrome Congress and Best Buddies International to learn ways to become a better advocate for inclusion.
 A future physician, Lauren will also attend a “research rally” focused on advancements in medical care for people with IDDs.
+Upon returning from her experience, Lauren will implement some of the program ideas she learned during her travels.
+Lauren is planning to start an inclusive choir where Geneseo and LIVES students can sing together, as well as learn and build friendships.
 With her ambassadorship, Lauren hopes to help eliminate the stigma associated with IDDs and help her peers imagine a truly inclusive campus.